mendix/docs/content/refguide/mendix-client.md

 category: "Mendix Runtime"
 description: "A description of the Mendix Client part of the runtime and how it functions"
 menu_order: 20
-tags: ["runtime", "mendix client", "offline first", "browser", "javascript", "nanoflows", "widgets", "launch"]
+tags: ["runtime", "mendix client", "offline-first", "browser", "javascript", "nanoflows", "widgets", "launch"]
 ---

 ## 1 Introduction